 As parents, we all want our kids to grow up as kind, open-minded people who value diversity and respect others.
 Teaching tolerance is a big part of that!
 Here are 12 fun activities you can do with your kids to help them learn about tolerance and understanding others—a must-have skill for their personal growth and social development.
-You can also explore related activities like empathy activities for kids and respect activities for kids to further support their development.

 1. Read stories about tolerance

-Take your child on a cosmic journey with "Teo and the Relaxing Space Voyage."
+Reading books about tolerance is a great way to teach kids empathy and understanding.
+Learn about tolerance with your child with the story "Teo and the Relaxing Space Voyage."
 This story combines adventure with relaxation techniques.
-Download now and help your child learn to unwind and explore at the same time!
+Download the Storybook App now and help your child learn to unwind and explore at the same time!These stories often have relatable characters who learn to appreciate diversity and respect differences.

 2. Share stories about diversity